Belalgit/dozzle-container-log-monitoring/README.md

-Below is a clean, professional **README.md** you can directly publish to GitHub for your Dozzle Deployment Project.
-It includes architecture overview, setup instructions, Docker Compose usage, NGINX config, SSL, basic auth, and agent configuration.

----

 # **Dozzle Centralized Log Viewer – Production Deployment Guide**

 This project provides a **secure Production-ready deployment** of **Dozzle**, a lightweight real-time log viewer for Docker.